deepanshs/csdmpy/docs/source/getting_started.rst

 where :math:`d` is the number of independent variables.
 The additional dimension corresponds to the number of components of the dependent variable.
-For instance, in this example, there is a single independent variable, `i.e.` :math:`d=1`, and therefore, the value of the :py:attr:`~csdfpy.DependentVariable.components` attribute holds a two-dimensional array.
+For instance, in this example, there is a single independent variable, `i.e.`, :math:`d=1` and therefore the value of the :py:attr:`~csdfpy.DependentVariable.components` attribute holds a two-dimensional array.
 The shape of this array is